This post may contain affiliate links. Please read our disclosure for more info.

 As you can clearly see there is also a huge jump in the benefits as well, with bonuses, and commissions for specific projects.
 Once you reach this level, the sky is the limit.

 Becoming a senior web developer usually means you have many years of experience in the industry.
-This title also comes with a lot of responsibility due to their expertise and large expanse of knowledge and experience.
+This title also comes with a lot of responsibility due to their expertise and a large expanse of knowledge and experience.

 Like I mentioned above, there are web developers who specialize in certain systems or certain technologies.
 CMS developers are one of these specializations.